-- Explore different styles and genres of the music industry. - Take part in practical workshops to understand stylistic features and characteristics of the music you have explored. - Learn about different products in the music industry. - Develop techniques in performing, composing or producing those musical products.
+- Explore different styles and genres of the music industry, eg Britpop, Hip Hop and Blues - Take part in practical workshops to understand stylistic features and characteristics of the music you have explored, eg play music individually, as a band and as a class. - Learn about different styles, including the instruments and techniques. - Develop techniques in performing, composing or producing those musical products, eg composing music in a band or on Cubase, Multitrack recording on Cubase.